-Jamie Grodecki enters her 10th season as the Bobcats' head coach, maintaining a Southeast Region power.
+Jamie Grodecki enters her 12th season as the Bobcats' head coach, maintaining a Southeast Region power.
 In her time at the helm of the Bobcats, she has coached 16 players to D2CCA All-Region and 14 on the NFCA All-Region honors.
-She has coached four Academic All-Americans, two All-Americans and 32 All-PBC honorees.
+She has coached four Academic All-Americans, two valedictorians, two All-Americans and 32 All-PBC honorees.
 She was named Assistant Athletic Director and Senior Woman Administrator in the summer of 2019.

 In 2019, the Bobcats went 34-18 with a 12-8 PBC mark.
 Sarah Couch was named All-PBC, while both Haley Howell and Caroline Snider brought in All-Region honors.
 Amber Coy was named Academic All-District, and also brought in the PBC's Elite-15 award.
 The Bobcats led the PBC in stolen bases with 106, finishing second in RBIs (260), runs (286), hits (406) and batting average (.293).